ingwiz/socks-over-sstp-vpn/README.md

 ## DNS

-If your VPN provider don't give you private DNS servers, but you need them, you can specify `dns` option for the `sstp-client` service in the `docker-compose.yml`
+If your VPN provider does not provide private DNS servers but you need them, you can specify the `dns` option for the `sstp-client` service in `docker-compose.yml`.

-DNS of your VPN provider have highest priority.
+DNS servers provided by your VPN provider have the highest priority.

+Use the SOCKS5h protocol to route DNS requests through the SOCKS server.

 ---